What are Matrices?

 Any row or column element can be accessed by using the column and row index.

 Want to get certified in R Programming!
-Learn R from top R Programming experts and excel in your career with Intellipaat’s R Programming certification!
+Learn R from top R Programming experts and excel in your career with Intellipaat’s Data Science with R Certification!

 Have you got more queries?
 Come to our R Programming Community and get them clarified today!